Strickland House, Vaucluse: Ownership under Arthur Allen and Boyce Allen

 When Henry Moore died, the property was purchased by Arthur Wigram Allen, in conjunction with his eldest brother, Boyce, on 11 December 1888.
 Arthur, well-known solicitor and Sydney identity, was married to Ethel, daughter of Watler Lamb who built the original Kambala on Bellevue Hill.
-Arthur was third of six sons of Sir George Wigram Allen, whose father George founded the well known eponymous legal firm, Allens, and built Toxteth Park estate at Glebe.
+Arthur was third of six sons of George Wigram Allen, whose father George founded the well known eponymous legal firm, Allens, and built Toxteth Park estate at Glebe.
 Arthur's youngest brother Walter was father of Oswald, known in the cricketing world as "Gubby Allen".
 He may have used Carrara's grounds and 65 ft hall as a cricket pitch.
 Gubby Allen was the English test bowler in the famous "bodyline" series, lived at Carrara as a boy.
 Boyce Allen lived in the house with his family for over ten years.

-Boyce Allen (1856-1945) was born in Glebe in 1856.
+Boyce Allen (1856–1945) was born in Glebe in 1856.
 His father was George Wigram Allen, a prominent solicitor and politician who owned Toxteth Park, Glebe which is now St Scholastica's College.
 He was one of eleven children, six boys and five girls.
 His brother Arthur Wigram Allen was also a solicitor and they went into partnership in a legal firm.
 Arthur was a very enthusiastic photographer and many of his photos depicting scenes of Sydney are still used in exhibitions.

 In 1888 Boyce married Isabella Dundas who was the daughter of Joseph Dundas a Scottish landowner who lived in Carron Hall in Stirlingshire.
 She came to Sydney to visit her relative Admiral Henry Fairfax who at that time was living at Admiralty House.
 It was during this short visit that she met Boyce Allen and shortly after they married.
 The couple moved to Strickland House immediately after their wedding.
 They had six children three boys and three girls.
 A niece of Boyce Allen described the family and the house in her memoirs:

 During the Allen period of ownership, the Sands Directories for the following years list the occupants as: